The Old West: Excerpt

+Home market reprints

-Until the mid-1980s, reprints were reissued in the exact same format as the original printing.
-Afterwards though, a couple of the more popular volumes requiring reprints (usually after their 5th-7th printing), were executed differently as more traditional hardcover editions, endowed with new cover art and where the 1997/1999 reprints are concerned with dust jackets, but all of them dispensing with the padded faux leather cover.
-Since only a handful of titles were reissued as such, they were hardly recognizable as series volumes, and could easily be considered/confused as stand-alone editions, especially because each of them were released irregularly.
+Until the mid-1980s, reprints were reissued in the same format as the original printing.
+A few of the more popular volumes were later printed (usually after their 5th-7th printing) as more traditional hardcover editions, with new cover art and where the 1997/1999 reprints are concerned with dust jackets, but all of them dispensing with the padded faux leather cover.
+Since only a handful of titles were reissued as such, they were hardly recognizable as series volumes, and could easily be considered/confused as standalone editions, especially because each of them was released irregularly.
 Additionally, these latter-day reprints were issued in comparatively small numbers, making them quite rare in comparison to the ubiquitous faux leather editions.
 Furthermore, many reprints were issued with new ISBNs, especially when it concerned a revised edition.